faisalahmed3023/CtrlAgent/README.md

 ## Operating CtrlAgent

 `CtrlAgent` is the main user-behaviour simulation framework used in this project.
 It stores and manages each user's profile, memory, and action history.
+You can execute the `CtrlAgent` agent by running the LLM_Policy.py, MemoryModule.py, MemoryControl.py, and Trainer.py togather within one a single operating stage.